Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 Kevlar and Graphite composite boats are strong and very lightweight.
 Both are very expensive and not near as resilient to impact and abrasion as Polyethylene and Royalex.
 If you are going to be canoeing or kayaking around lots of rocks or stumps, then Kevlar and Graphite are probably not for you.

 Don't rule out tandem canoes though.
 Many canoes that are designed for two are excellent solo boats also.
-You can have the best of both worlds and really get your money's worth out of them; two in the boat for excursions, camping trips, and family fun, and one in the boat when photography is the objective.
+You can have the best of both worlds and really get your money's worth out of them.
+Occupy the boat with two people during excursions, camping trips, and family fun.
+Use the same boat solo when photography is the objective.

 Kayaks are always better solo.
 I don't suggest a tandem kayak.